 Schools can build pupils' resilience to radicalisation by providing a safe environment for debating controversial issues and helping children to understand how they can influence and participate in decision making.
 Schools are already expected to promote the spiritual, moral and cultural development of pupils and, within this, fundamental British values.

 Mandatory Reporting of FGM - Procedural Information

 From 21st October 2015 it is mandatory for teachers, health and soical workers to report to the police if they find, or are told, that someone under 18 has undergone FGM.

 To obtain more information on FGM please click the link below for Keeping Children Safe in Education 2020.

 Milton Park Primary recognises the benefits and opportunities that new technologies offer to teaching and learning.
 We encourage the use of technology in order to enhance skills and promote achievement.
 However, the accessible and global nature of the internet and variety of technologies available mean that we are also aware of potential risks and challenges associated with such use.

-Please click here to access the statutory guidance from the Department for Education.
-It is imperative that all staff (including volunteers) read this guidance and provide consent that they have done so (a register exists to determine this).
+Please see below the statutory guidance from the Department for Education (re-published September 2020).
+It is imperative that all staff (including volunteers) read Part 1 and Appendix A of this guidance and sign that they have done so (a register exists to determine this).
 Schools must have regard to the guidance when carrying out their duties to safeguard and promote the welfare of children.
 This document contains information on what schools should do and sets out the legal duties with which schools must comply.